-Funds from the Note were disbursed directly by the Bank as needed under the terms of the Note Purchase Agreement.
+Funds from the Note were disbursed directly by the Bank as needed for the costs of improvements under the terms of the Note Purchase Agreement.
 In addition, the County currently holds all revenues and makes any necessary payments for Authority expenses from those revenues.
 Therefore, the Authority has no cash deposits at this time.